 Human resources advisers may do some or all of the following:

-- give advice on employment legislation and health and safety regulations
+- provide advice on employment legislation and health and safety regulations.

 Skills and knowledge

 Human resources advisers need to have knowledge of:

 - training and development planning and design strategies

 - employment legislation, such as the Employment Relations Act, Human Rights Act, Equal Pay Act and Privacy Act.

 - usually work regular business hours

 - may travel locally to conferences, meetings and training courses.